Ambazonian leadership crisis: Effects on negotiations with Cameroon

 The leadership conflict led to the seeming emergence of two governments, an elected leadership under president Sako in the Diaspora and a putative leadership under Ayuk Tabe in Yaounde, each claiming legitimacy.
 This paradigm shift may have complicated and delayed the prospect of direct talks with the Cameroonian government.
 During the later half of 2019, Switzerland emerged as mediator for peace talks between Ambazonian nationalists and the Cameroonian government.
 On 22 September 2019, the Sako faction of the IG brought together leaders and representatives of 10 Ambazonian nationalist movements to create the Ambazonia Coalition Team (ACT), or Team Ambazonia and a “joint platform for negotiations” with the Cameroon government.
 The following talks in Switzerland were boycotted outright by the Ayuk Tabe faction, while the AGovC questioned whether Switzerland was truly neutral.
 In July 2020, Cameroonian officials met with Ayuk Tabe to discuss a ceasefire absent any international mediator or guarantor.
 The Sako-led government responded to the meeting by declaring that prisoners cannot negotiate.
 The AGovC, which had supported Ayuk Tabe against Sako, took a similar stance.

+By 2023, researchers Gordon Crawford and Maurice Beseng argued that the division within the Ambazonian exile leadership was a major obstacle to any further peace negotiations, a view shared by Alex Purcell.

 Relations with Nigeria

-The leadership crisis resurfaced in mid-2021, when pro-Auyk Tabe AGovC announced an alliance with the Indigenous People of Biafra (IPOB), a Biafran independence movement.
+The leadership crisis resurfaced in mid-2021, when pro-Ayuk Tabe AGovC announced an alliance with the Indigenous People of Biafra (IPOB), a Biafran independence movement.
 Sako denounced the alliance on grounds of the importance of goodwill from Nigeria, and argued that AGovC had put the hundreds of thousands of Anglophone refugees in Nigeria at danger.
 The Sako-led government preferred instead to repair relations between Ambazonia and Nigeria.
 The AGovC fired back, stating that "those who liberated Rwanda came from refugee camps in Uganda" and that "Nigeria has shown itself not to be our friend".
 IPOB also denounced Sako's claim to the Ambazonian presidency, declaring him one of many "traitors and selfish fellows".

-Infighting on the ground
+Effects on the war zone

-Sako's impeachment by the Restoration Council in February 2022 coincided with an escalation of infighting on the ground, as the Ambazonia Self-Defence Council had already begun to fracture.
+Sako's impeachment by the Restoration Council in February 2022 coincided with an escalation of infighting on the ground, as the ADF had already begun to fracture.
 Given the autonomous nature of many armed groups, the causation between the leadership crisis and infighting within the IG remains a matter of debate.
+Conversely, Purcell considered the leadership crisis as a major factor in the inter-rebel clashes.

+By 2023, the infighting among the exile leadership and the protracted nature of the insurgency had dimmed support for a continued armed separatist campaign among civilians in the war zone.